cloudmesh-community/hid-sp18-505/tutorial/tutorial.md

 	pip install -r requirements.txt

+## Build a graphql Application

-7. Build the server.py/app.py file
+Build the server.py/app.py file

+## Explore the Data

-8. Show the graphql explorer
+Show the graphql explorer

-## References/Citations
+## References

-Graphql site
+* Graphql site
-Look in resources section of project README.md and include sites that discuss justifications for grapql
+* Look in resources section of project README.md and include sites that discuss justifications for grapql

 ## Optional